Skip to main content

 Estrogen and Progesterone the Menstrual Cycle and Beyond

-For many women, the cyclical nature of is a familiar experience, directly tied to the monthly fluctuations of estrogen and progesterone.
+For many women, the cyclical nature of fluid retention is a familiar experience, directly tied to the monthly fluctuations of estrogen and progesterone.
 Estrogen, particularly in high amounts relative to progesterone, can encourage the body to hold onto salt and water.

 This is why many women experience bloating and swelling in the one to two weeks preceding their menstrual period.
 During perimenopause, these hormonal fluctuations become more erratic.
 As estrogen levels rise and fall unpredictably, the body’s system for managing sodium and water can become dysregulated, leading to more persistent fluid retention.